Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Introduction

-To determine $V^{-}_{B}$ transition rates between energy levels, we perform optical pump-probe measurements of thermal and polarized spin states in a single sub-micron hBN flake, and fit time-resolved PL data to the 7-level model, allowing us to extract the transition rates $\gamma_0$, $\gamma_1$, $\kappa_0$, $\kappa_1$, and $k_{p0}$.
+To determine $V^{-}_{B}$ transition rates between energy levels, we perform optical pump-probe measurements of thermal and polarized spin states in a single sub-micron hBN flake, and fit time-resolved PL data to the 7-level model, allowing us to extract the transition rates, $\kappa_0$, $\kappa_1$, and $k_{p0}$, as well as the ratio $\frac{\gamma_0}{\gamma_1}$.
 Nanosecond rise-time laser pulses allow for both direct measurement of the singlet lifetime $\tau_s$ and also finer resolution of the sharp PL peak at the beginning of a pulse.
 The impact of laser rise-time on time-resolved PL is summarized in the Supporting Information (SI).
 We also study flake- and laser-power-dependent changes to the $V^{-}_{B}$ emission spectrum and PL quenching recovery on time scales longer than the measured singlet lifetime.
-We find that the time-resolved data are better represented by a 9-level model of the $V^{-}_{B}$ energy structure, with additional dark and laser-power dependent electronic transition rates between the original 7 states and the 2 additional states.
-The singlet lifetime independently predicted by the 9-level model from a fit to the single hBN flake PL data is consistent with the directly measured singlet lifetime.
+We find that the time-resolved PL data are better represented by a 9-level model of the $V^{-}_{B}$ energy structure, with additional laser-power dependent electronic transition rates between the original 7 states and the 2 additional states.
 Lastly, we report distinct $V^{-}_{B}$ photophysical behavior in large hBN flakes ($>$1 $\mu$m), including a long PL decay ($\sim$1 $\mu$s) for a laser pulse pair with a relatively long wait-time between pulse pair repetition (1 $\mu$s), with this long PL decay not observed for laser pulse pairs with a relatively short wait-time (100 ns).
 Additionally, continuous laser excitation and higher laser powers produce an increase in PL intensity for large hBN flakes within the $\sim$675-775 nm range.
 This behavior may arise from optically-induced recombination dynamics between defect charge states $V^{-}_{B}$ and $V_B^0$.